Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Methods

 and $\delta_{r_j>r_i}$ is equal to one when the subscript is true (\emph{i.e.}, when then $j$ is lower ranked than $i$) and zero otherwise.
 This mapping takes the total aggression by individual $i$ and distributes it equally towards all lower-ranked individuals.

-Due to mistakes by the individuals, real systems may be somewhat noisy and may not follow a pure downward heuristic.
+Empirical systems may be somewhat noisy and may not follow a pure downward heuristic (\textit{e.g.}, due to mistakes in directing aggression, occasional opportunism in attacking a higher-ranked individual, or some level of stochasticity in directing aggression).
+At the extreme, individuals may direct aggression based only on their own levels of aggression, in complete disregard for rank differences.

 To account for this, we introduced the possibility of randomness in aggression direction; mathematically, we allow for an $\epsilon$ probability that the individual simply directs aggression at a random individual,

-We conducted a parameter sweep of the downward aggression heuristic in $\epsilon$, gradually increasing the amount of randomly-directed aggression from $\epsilon$ equal to zero (perfect downward aggression) to unity (completely random behavior), then examined how increasing randomness affected focus and position values.
+We conducted a parameter sweep of the downward aggression heuristic in $\epsilon$, gradually increasing the amount of randomly-directed aggression from $\epsilon$ equal to zero (perfect downward aggression) to unity (completely randomly-directed aggression based only on individual aggressiveness), then examined how increasing randomness affected focus and position values.
+This process allowed us to simulate aggression along a continuum, from perfect use of basic rank information to completely random behavior dictated solely by each individual's own levels of observed aggressiveness.

-Fig.~\ref{aggdbns} shows the effect of replacing the actual aggression patterns with aggression artificially generated by the downward heuristic; as can be seen, non-zero aggression ($R(\Delta)$ positive) is now (almost) entirely found at positive $\Delta$.
-(A small amount of upwards aggression persists, because the rank orders ($r_i$) are measured on the original data, and that order changes slightly when the rule is enforced.)